 Become a Poll Worker!

-Poll workers who work at a Vote Center are volunteers who are provided a stipend of $175 (for Inspectors) and $125 (for Clerks) for the day.
-Each Vote Center has a Poll Worker Board comprised of one Inspector and three to eight Clerks.
+Each Vote Center has a Poll Worker Board comprised of one to two Inspectors and three to eight Clerks.

-Bilingual poll workers receive an additional stipend of $25, and must be fluent in English and one of the following languages: Spanish, Tagalog, Vietnamese, or Khmer.
+Bilingual Poll Workers receive an additional stipend of $25 on Early Voting Days and $40 on Election Day, and must be fluent in English and one of the following languages:

 For more information, please contact the Registrar of Voters Office at firstname.lastname@example.org.